sysghent/plant-pot/README.md

 - The `panic_probe` crate provides a panic handler that is compatible with Embassy.
 Panics are **fatal errors**.
 Every embedded program needs a panic handler, because traditional panics would unwind or abort and yield control back to the operating system.
 This operating system is absent, so we have to tell the compiler how to handle panics.
 Usually, this means going in an infinite loop.

 - The `defmt_rtt` is not useful for the moment, but once you have configured a hardware debugger, it will allow you to log messages to the debugger console.
 This is useful for debugging your program.

+There is a macro-call `embassy_rp::bind_interrupts!` that binds hardware interrupts with the Embassy framework.
+This is necessary to be able to use hardware interrupts in your program.
+Hardware interrupts can stop the current ongoing computation and jump execution to some handler code elsewhere.
+Examples of hardware interrupt bindings available on the Pico 2 are:

+- `PIO0_IRQ_0` is an interrupt coming from the PIO peripheral.
+- `USBCTRL_IRQ` for USB interrupts (relevant in USB serial communication).
+- `ADC_IRQ_FIFO` for ADC interrupts (relevant for reading data from the analogue-to-digital converter in the moisture sensor).

 The `spawner` argument allows users to spawn asynchronous tasks.
 Keep in mind, however, that each task should be non-generic and completely specified at compile time.
 This is because the Embassy framework does not support dynamic task creation at runtime.